SolsticeAR/solsticeAR-server/README.md

 1. [Contributing](#contributing)

 ### Requirements

 First make sure you have the following installed on your machine:

 - Node.js
 - PostgreSQL

 And then open up PostgreSQL and create a database called `solstice`

 In terminal:

 ```
 psql
 create table solstice;
 ```

 ### Development

 > OBS: Please make sure postgres is running.

 - First, install all package dependencies.
 In the terminal type:

 ```
 yarn
 ```

 Run all migrations:

 ```
 npx sequelize-cli db:migrate
 ```

 And then seed the DB:

 ```
 npx sequelize-cli db:seed:all
 ```

 Run the server:

 ```
 node index.js
 ```

 Open browser at: `http://localhost:4000` to checkout the API's docs.

 > For more info on how to use the API, please consult GraphQL's docs

 ## Usage

-> 1) Send GraphQL query to localhost:4000/
+> 1. Send GraphQL query to localhost:4000/
-> 2) Customize the query so that you only get the data you need
+> 2. Customize the query so that you only get the data you need

 ### Queries

 - getAdmin(email: String!): Admin

 ```
 {
   getAdmin(email: String) {
+    id
     name
     email
     industry